Shiva (rapper): 2021-2022: Dolce vita and Dark Love EP

-Judicial trials and Milano Angels (present)
+2023-2024: Santana Season and Milano Angels

-On 10 January 2024 the single Milano Shotta Freestyle was released, while Shiva was in prison.
-On May 22 the single First Day Out was released during house arrest.
+On June 9, 2023, Shiva released his fifth album Santana Season, preceding the release by a single: "100 Opps".
+On September 14, the rapper released the single "Syrup" produced by Finesse.
+The single "Milano Shotta Freestyle" was released on 10 January 2024, followed by "First Day Out" released on 22 May 2024.

-On 28 August 2024, thanks to the judge's permission, he published the single Take 5 after the judge originally did not allow him to release music during his sentence.
-On 3 September he announced the release of his sixth studio album called Milano Angels which came out only three days later, on 6 September, with both international and Italian collaborations, such as Paky, Tedua, Geolier, Mondo Marcio, NLE Choppa, Lil Tjay, Tony Boy and Kid Yugi and many other rappers.
+On 28 August 2024, he released the single "Take 5".
+On September 6, his sixth studio album Milano Angels was released, which features Italian and international collaborations, including Paky, Tedua, Geolier, Mondo Marcio, NLE Choppa, Lil Tjay, Tony Boy and Kid Yugi.

+2025-present: Vangelo

+On 25 November 2025, Shiva released the single "Take 6", which debuted at number one in the Top Singles chart.
+The song anticipated the seventh studio album Vangelo, released on 10 April 2026.
+It was made available with four limited edition covers representing "Betrayal", "Condemnation", "Death" and "Resurrection".
+The project consists of thirteen tracks, including six collaborations with Anna, Geolier, Kid Yugi, Lazza, Sfera Ebbasta and Tiziano Ferro.

+Personal life

+Shiva has two sons from his relationship with Laura Maisano.
+His sons were born in December 2023 and September 2025, respectively.
+In November 2025, he welcomed his third son, born to a different woman.

 Judicial proceedings

-On the evening of 11 July 2023 Shiva was attacked in the courtyard of his record company by two young people belonging to the rapper Rondodasosa's crew: after suffering a blow with a brass knuckle that fractured his jaw, Shiva fired four gunshots towards the attackers, wounding them in the legs.
-On 26 October 2023 Shiva was arrested for attempted murder, illegal possession of weapons (including two machetes and a compressed air gun) and receiving stolen goods.
+On the evening of 11 July 2023, Shiva was attacked in the courtyard of his record company by two young people belonging to rapper Rondodasosa's crew, who were tasked by Rondo to attack Shiva for insults Shiva had made.
+After suffering a blow with a brass knuckle that fractured his jaw, Shiva fired four gunshots towards the attackers, wounding them in the legs.
+On 26 October 2023, Shiva was arrested for attempted murder, illegal possession of weapons (including two machetes and a compressed air gun) and receiving stolen goods.
 On 21 February 2024, after four months of detention at the San Vittore prison, the judge, after preliminary investigations, relaxed the precautionary measure, granting him house arrest.
-On 10 July he was sentenced at first instance by the Court of Milan to a sentence of 6 1/2 years in prison.
+On 10 July, he was sentenced at first instance by the Court of Milan to a sentence of 6 1/2 years in prison.
+He was ultimately convicted of attempted murder, but negotiated against the revocation of his house arrest by March 2025.